 The Nielsen Computer and Mobile Panel is one of the best apps that give you money in the United Kingdom.

-You’ll get a weekly incentive for being an active member as well as quarterly bonuses.
+You’ll get a weekly incentive for being an active member as well as quarterly bonuses and you can earn triple points for registering multiple devices (iPad, laptop etc.)

-Toluna is among the best UK money making apps out there.
-It is simple and enjoyable to use, and regulars say they enjoy the sense of belonging that comes from joining the Toluna community.
+Toluna is simple and enjoyable to use, and regulars say they enjoy the sense of belonging that comes from joining the Toluna community.

 This company calls its devotees ‘Toluna influencers’, as their input can be used to help shape the way big brands operate.